jwagstaff/OmniHelp/_drafts/2017-10-09-projects-assemblies-and-parts.md

 - **Projects**

 Projects are highest level design in the design hierarchy.
 Projects can have parts and assemblies under it in the "architecture tree".
 In some use cases projects can be added to under other projects. for example, say we created a new project similar to a raspberry pi called a blueberry pi.
 This blueberry pi is a great stand alone project consisting of many parts and assemblies.
-I now want to create a retro gaming machine and will now need to incorporate the
+If I want to create retro gaming machine, I may have to embed the blueberry pi project as an assembly into this project.

  - **Assemblies**